0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ### Printer bug
 - A feature of MS-RPRN which allows any domain user (Authenticated User) can force any machine (running the Spooler service) to connect to second a machine of the domain user's choice.
-- A way to force a TGT of DC on the target machine
+- A way to force a TGT of computeraccount on the target machine (For example DC).
+Can be chained together with (S4Uself)[Lateral-Movement.md#S4U2self]
 - https://github.com/leechristensen/SpoolSample

 #### Check if spool server is running
 ```
 #Edit IP at the bottom